Joshua Schulte: Retrial

 During the retrial, Schulte represented himself, a decision that has been attributed to his belief that he could do a better job than his lawyers, the case's digital forensics, and his desire to have access to a computer and let the jury get to know him without having to testify.
 During the retrial, prosecutors said that Schulte was requesting access to a far larger cache of heavily classified information than he was accused of leaking.
 While he acted as his own attorney, Shroff and Deborah Colson were available to help him as standby counsel.

 On July 13, 2022, Schulte was convicted at retrial on nine counts related to illegal handling of classified information as well as obstruction of justice.
 In an interview after the trial, one of the jurors said that Schulte seemed arrogant and acted like he thought he was better than everyone else.
-The New Yorker summarized the juror's description as, "Schulte’s caustic belittling of one witness after another came to sound like the eye-rolling derision of a smug I.T. guy lording his technical prowess over everyone he encounters."
+The New Yorker summarized the juror's description as, "Schulte's caustic belittling of one witness after another came to sound like the eye-rolling derision of a smug I.T. guy lording his technical prowess over everyone he encounters."
 The jurors were unaware of the child pornography charges.

-As of July 2022, no sentencing date for these charges has been set.
-Schulte faces a sentence of up to 80 years.
+In August 2023, the obstruction conviction was overturned, citing the Supreme Court decision U.S. v.
+Aguilar.
+The judge wrote: "at best the government proved that Schulte, knowing of the existence of a federal grand jury investigation, lied to federal investigators regarding issues pertinent to the grand jury's investigation.
+Under Aguilar, that does not suffice".
+The decision upheld the other convictions, finding there was "more than sufficient" evidence to support the espionage and hacking charges.

-Sex crimes allegations trials
+Sex crimes trials

 Child pornography trial

 On September 6, 2017, a grand jury in the Southern District of New York indicted Schulte on suspicion of receipt of child pornography, possession of child pornography, and transportation of child pornography.
-He entered a plea of not guilty a week later and was released on bail two days afterward.
+He entered a plea of not guilty a week later and was released on bail two days later.
+At trial, prosecutors presented evidence that Schulte had over 3,000 encrypted images and videos of sexual abuse of children as young as age 2 on his home computer.
+On September 13, 2023, Schulte was found guilty of receiving, possessing, and transporting child sexual abuse images.

+On February 1, 2024, he was sentenced to 40 years in prison and lifetime supervised release for espionage, computer hacking, contempt of court, making false statements to the FBI, and possession of child abuse images.

+Sentencing

+Schulte was imprisoned in Metropolitan Correctional Center, New York and Metropolitan Detention Center, Brooklyn.
+In his sentencing letter, Schulte's defense lawyer César de Castro argued that Schulte was subjected for almost five years to "unconscionably punitive conditions" while being detained under "physically and psychologically torturous" Special Administrative Measures.
+Schulte called the prison "New York City’s very own Auschwitz", which Judge Furman called “offensive”.
+Furman sentenced Schulte to 400 months imprisonment on the espionage counts and separately to 80 months for child pornography counts.